danielaparker/jsoncons/README.md

 convert strings or streams of JSON data to C++ data structures and back.
 Decode and encode work for all C++ classes that have [json_type_traits](doc/ref/json_type_traits.md) defined.
-The standard library containers are already supported, and you can specialize `json_type_traits` for your own types in the `jsoncons` namespace.
+The standard library containers are already supported, and your own types will also be supported if you specialize `json_type_traits` in the `jsoncons` namespace.

 ```c++
 #include <iostream>